-In the event of questions or challenges related to the interpretation of the Residence Standards, the Director, Student Housing & Residence Life has the final authority to interpret the Residence Standards.
+In the event of questions or challenges related to the interpretation of the Residence Standards, the Assistant Director, Residence Life & Education or designate has the final authority to interpret the Residence Standards.
 Procedures have been developed to encourage appropriate, positive and productive behaviour and to work with Resident(s) to address behaviour that is inconsistent with the Residence Standards or which warrants an intervention in a situation of concern.
 The degree of seriousness and overall impact on the community will determine the level of consequences.